Updated: Wednesday, November 2 2022

 “It is great to see the long study translate into life-saving outcomes.
 HEVP means we can potentially transport a donor heart from Brisbane to Perth, and maybe even overseas.
 This work will ensure Australians with heart disease will have a greater chance of survival and that we can increase the number of hearts available for transplant each year,” he said.

 “This is an exciting trial that would not have been possible without the support of The Common Good who are backed by generous and kind members of the public.”

 The Common Good’s Chief Executive Officer, Michael Hornby, said the machine can save more lives across the country.

 “Australia is a big country and a longer window of time gives doctors a lot more options to transport hearts across the continent,” he said.

-We would like to thank those who recently gave to our Big Hearted Christmas appeal, which raised over 1,480 hours of research into heart disease.
+Last year, The Common Good's Big Hearted Christmas appeal saw over 1,400 life-changing hours funded for research into heart disease.
 With your support, researchers like Louise can continue to make even more life-changing medical breakthroughs.